aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/AdvanceTurnEntity.md

 - Otherwise, if the actor's `hp` is above 0 and it's not a [firststrike](firststrike%20system.md):
     - `cantmove` is decremented which passes a turn in the counter
     - If `moreturnnextturn` is above 0, `cantmove` is decreased by it followed by `moreturnnextturn` being set to 0
+    - If the actor is a player party member with the `LastWind` [medal](../../Enums%20and%20IDs/Medal.md) equipped and their `hp` is 4 or less, their `cantmove` is decremented which gives them an additional actor turn for the new main turn
 - Otherwise, if the actor's `hp` is 0, `cantmove` is set to 0
+- The actor's `blockTimes` is reset to 0
 - The actor's `tired` is set to 0
 - The actor's `didnothing` is set to false
 - The actor's `haspassed` is set to false